uLoyd/PitchDeterminer/customModules/audioModules/README.md

 Returns current length of the array _this.freqArr_ holding samples.

 #### emptyData()
-Empties _this.freqArr_ and returns back the SoundStorage instance
+Empties _this.freqArr_ and returns the SoundStorage instance back.

 ## SoundStorageEvent